-The Environmental Humanities at Trinity College Dublin aims to raise pro-environmental levels of consciousness, perception and action through multi-disciplinary research and education.
+The Environmental Humanities at Trinity College Dublin aims to raise environmental awareness, perception and action through multi-disciplinary research and education.
 We collaborate through a cross-disciplinary lens and draw upon the insights of history, literature, philosophy, drama, film, media and culture studies, anthropology, sociology, psychology, geography, and other related disciplines.

 Global climate change is an existential issue for the human condition, and finding solutions to its social and environmental dilemmas is vexing.
 The United Nations Development Program textbook on Foresight Methodologies maintains "most authors discussing scenario analysis recommend the use of multiple scenarios.
 The future is uncertain, and analysis of just one scenario does little to communicate much about the range of opportunities and challenges liable to confront us."